Desmond Ridder: 2022 season

 Ridder was selected in the third round (74th overall) of the 2022 NFL draft by the Atlanta Falcons.
 He was considered a surprise fall in the draft, as many analysts had projected him to be selected in the first round as high as the eighth overall pick.
 He was only the second quarterback to be selected in the draft, after Kenny Pickett was selected in the first round by the Pittsburgh Steelers.

 In his first training camp in the NFL, Ridder competed for the starting quarterback job against veteran Marcus Mariota.
 On July 28, 2022, Falcons' head coach Arthur Smith named Mariota as the starting quarterback to open the season, with Ridder serving as the backup.

 On December 8, with an impending Bye week following after a 5–8 record for the season, the Falcons benched Mariota and named Ridder as the starting quarterback for the rest of the season.
 Ridder made his NFL debut in Week 15 against the New Orleans Saints, where he went 13-of-26 for 97 yards, zero touchdowns, zero interceptions, and 38 rushing yards in the 18–21 loss.
 In Week 17 against the Arizona Cardinals, Ridder was 19-of-26 for 169 yards in the 20–19 victory, his first career NFL win.
 In Week 18 against the Tampa Bay Buccaneers, Ridder was 19-for-30 for 224 yards and two touchdowns in the 30–17 win.

 Ridder finished his rookie season with 708 passing yards, two touchdowns, zero interceptions, an 86.4 passer rating, and 64 rushing yards.

 2023 season

 In March 2023, Falcons' HC Arthur Smith announced that Ridder would remain the starting quarterback at the start of the 2023 season.

-In Week 8, after going 3–14 against the Tennessee Titans in the first half, Ridder was benched at the start of the second half game, being replaced by Taylor Heinicke.
+In Week 8, after going 3–14 against the Tennessee Titans in the first half, Ridder was benched at the start of the second half, being replaced by Taylor Heinicke.
 In Week 9, Smith downgraded him on the depth chart and named Heinicke as the Falcons' starting quarterback against the Minnesota Vikings.
-In Week 12, Ridder was renamed starter after Heinicke went 0–2 in close losses to the Vikings and the Arizona Cardinals.
+In Week 12, Ridder was renamed the starter after Heinicke went 0–2 in close losses to the Vikings and the Arizona Cardinals.
 He finished the 2023 season with 2,836 passing yards, 12 passing touchdowns, and 12 interceptions, to go with 53 carries for 193 rushing yards and five rushing touchdowns.